 Some people keep a list of the books or movies they read or watch during the course of a year.
-Last year I decided to write down every podcast episode I listened to and was surprised to find that I listened to more than 150 podcast episodes in 2018, with the topics ranging from American politics to beauty news, to self help and spiritual.
+Last year I decided to write down every podcast episode I listened to and was surprised to find that I listened to more than 150 podcast episodes, with the topics ranging from American politics to beauty news, to self-help and spiritual.

 In celebration of the New Year, I’ve rounded up my favourite episodes to help inspire, educate and give you something to chuckle about before you hit start on the working year.